The Setup π οΈ

 https://preview.contentful-example.nicholasrussellconsulting.com{entry.fields.slug}?isPreview=true&x-vercel-protection-bypass=[my-bypass-token]&x-vercel-set-bypass-cookie=samesitenone

-To test its up and working, go to our “Home” Page
+To test its up and working, go to our βHomeβ Page entry in our stage-aliased or development-aliased environment and click

 but if needed you can setup a platform for your production domain as well with the same steps.